How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 Consequences of injuries and healing time

-Ragged injuries after healing leave large flaws on the skin.
-To prevent this, immediately after first aid and wound cleansing, skin grafting is done.
+After healing, lacerations leave large blemishes on the skin.
+To prevent this, skin grafting is done immediately after first aid and cleansing the wound.

-• The operation is done on extensive wounds with a clean bottom and starting healing.
-The graft is taken from the front of the thigh or from the abdomen.
-The flap is applied to the wound, straightened on the surface, sewn along the border.
-Then superimposed pressure bandage to press the flap.
-Healing takes place in 2 weeks;
+• The operation is performed on extensive wounds with a clean bottom and beginning healing.
+The graft is taken from the front of the thigh or from the abdominal area.
+The flap is applied to the wound, straightened on the surface, and sewn along the border.
+Then it is superimposed pressure bandage to press the flap.
+Healing takes place within 2 weeks;

-• The method of a displaced skin flap is used for granulating lacerations after infection is eliminated, the wound bed is cleared of necrosis, microcirculation and blood flow are restored.
+• The method of displaced skin flap is used for granulating lacerations after infection is eliminated, the wound bed is cleared of necrosis, and microcirculation and blood flow are restored.

-The essence of the method of displaced skin flap is that the skin defect is replaced by a piece of skin from neighboring areas.
+The essence of the displaced skin flap method is that the skin defect is replaced with a piece of skin from neighboring areas.

-Before the operation, the surgeon draws up a plan of movement, depending on the shape of the damaged surface.
+Before the operation, the surgeon draws up a movement plan, depending on the shape of the damaged surface.
 Most often, counter pieces are used in the form of rhombuses or triangles.
 The graft takes root within 10 days.

 Ointment for the treatment of lacerations